Is Jumping on Someone's Head OK? Musicians Weigh In on the Great Stagedive Debate

 Stagediving can sometimes be the element that really makes a show an exciting memory for a band.
 You know that once the first stagedive happens, the floodgates could easily open.
 And that can be a great thing, as long as no one gets hurt.

 I think folks who choose to stand at the front of a crowd probably have a good idea of what they’re getting themselves into, but it’s never fun being pummeled over and over by bodies flying overhead.
-Not to mention, it’s never fun for a musician to have to buy new pedals when they’re out on the road for weeks at a time – maybe not making enough money to do so – because that one person had to stagedive for the hundredth time that night.
-It’s also never fun to stop playing your song because someone keeps unplugging your shit without realising, because they want to flail themselves off stage over and over.
+Not to mention, it’s never fun for a musician to have to buy new pedals when they’re out on the road for weeks at a time—maybe not making enough money to do so—because that one person had to stagedive for the hundredth time that night.
+It’s also never fun to stop playing your song because someone keeps unplugging your shit without realizing, because they want to flail themselves off stage over and over.

 It can be an exciting element to a show that can become abused pretty easily.
 At some point, it just becomes common courtesy to, if you want to, do one stagedive, and then continue to enjoy yourself from the crowd.
 I don’t think Joyce Manor could have been more polite and courteous to the crowd or the stagediver in question that night.
 The exchange even ended in the shaking of hands.
 A classy move.
 The fact of the matter is, some people just need to be told to stop.
 Enjoy yourself.
 Enjoy the show.
 Have a great time.
 But try to not ruin the show for everyone else.